 When my diagnosis for hypercholesterolemia came in March, my mother went to work immediately, like she had two decades before.
 My dietary needs changed immediately.
 My mother began making two sets of meals, one for me and another for the rest of the family.
 It has been months, and she still makes two sets of meals three times every day.
 “I would take this illness from you,” the meals say.

 How did I think a love that I did not have could be greater than this?
 How did I think that her world would not crumble if I died?
 How did I think that a light would not go out in her life if I were not here?

 As I navigate my illnesses, I begin to understand that I am not alone, and I do not have to sit in hospital waiting rooms by myself.
-I did not suddenly realise that I was loved, but I steadily came into the realisation that the love I have is enough.
+I did not suddenly realize that I was loved, but I steadily came into the realization that the love I have is enough.

 Each installment of Refinery29's Single Files column will feature a personal essay that explores the unique joys and challenges of being single right now.
 Have your own idea you'd like to submit?
 Email firstname.lastname@example.org.